githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/HMcraHt86Gw.jpg"
     },
     {
-        "name": "Supermarket Sweep!",
-        "description": "Join Richard, (Daryl), Shannon, and Vivian as we make a game about competitive grocery shopping!
-Pick up items from a stocked shelf using \"A\", and try to get the most expensive cart you can!
-But watch out - if your cart is too full then you'll move veeeery slowly", "youTubeId": "5btts1NHdEc",
+        "name": "Ghosts on a Train",
+        "description": "Join Richard, Daryl, Vivian, and Shannon as they make a game with a cat on a train with a bunch of ghosts!
+There isn't a ton of coding in this one, but it's pretty useful if you've ever wondered how to make a sprite move between rooms.", "youTubeId": "QrCsFRg5ArA",
         "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/QrCsFRg5ArA.jpg"
+    },
+    {
+        "name": "No combos present",
+        "description": "Join Richard, Shannon, Daryl, and Vivian as we set out to make a simple game about combos, but end up never actually getting to the combo part.
+We did end up making a pretty cool line following game though!", "youTubeId": "xZi24CZiGyw",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/5btts1NHdEc.jpg"
+        "imageUrl": "/static/advanced-stream/xZi24CZiGyw.jpg"
     },
     {
         "name": "Protect your fruit!",